unnotedme/tedstudies/README.md

 # Ted Studies

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website covers a variety of topics that I have studied over the years.
+It is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.

 ### Installation